Lumbar Fusion in Cincinnati

 - Weakness in your legs

 In this situation, it is important to consult a qualified orthopaedic physician to examine the extent of your condition and help create an effective treatment plan for you.
-Before surgery is recommended, your doctor will run diagnostic imaging that includes:
+Before surgery is recommended, your doctor may obtain diagnostic imaging that may include:

 - MRI Scans